Education & Scholarships

 Artists in Residence: Art classes have welcomed professionals in photography, printmaking, papermaking, and more, leading special multi-week residences and after-school clubs.

 Drama Programs: In 2017, La Pine Performing Arts achieved a milestone achievement in presenting their first full-length musical in years.
 "The Little Mermaid" performed a sold-out weekend and was a grand success in introducing this drama program to the greater La Pine community.
+This success continued on with "Grease" in 2018 and "Jungle Book" plus "Rock of Ages" in 2019.

 Jazz Choir: Comprised mainly of students in the upper classes, and thanks to support from this grant, Michael Chavarin is empowered to conduct a successful jazz choir in which all students are required to audition.
 The choirs recently purchased new robes and are also able to continue expanding their music library.